-Netflix vs Amazon Prime Instant Video - Image quality
+Netflix vs Amazon Video - Image quality

 Netflix has been something of a pioneer in increasing sound and video quality in mainstream streaming.
 It now offers an awful lot of 1080p content with surround sound, while there are also 3D films for compatible devices and, if you sign up for the more expensive package, 4K video.